w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 provided by an _unincluded segment_ of recent block ancestors.

 **Unincluded segments** are chains of candidate blocks that are not yet included in the relay chain.
-Parablocks can be added to this unincluded segment and no longer have to wait for the latest included parent block of the relay chain.
+Parablocks can be added to this unincluded segment without waiting for the latest included parent block of the relay chain.
 The core functionality that asynchronous backing brings is the ability to build on these unincluded segments of block ancestors rather than ancestors included in the relay chain state.